HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

-`openid` `profile` | Permission to retrieve information about the current logged-in user `launch`           | Permission to obtain launch context when app is launched from an EHR `launch/patient`   | When launching outside the EHR, ask for a patient to be selected at launch time `offline_access`   | Request a `refresh_token` that can be used to obtain a new access token to replace an expired one, even after the end-user no longer is online after the access token rexpires
+`openid` `profile` | Permission to retrieve information about the current logged-in user `launch`           | Permission to obtain launch context when app is launched from an EHR `launch/patient`   | When launching outside the EHR, ask for a patient to be selected at launch time `offline_access`   | Request a `refresh_token` that can be used to obtain a new access token to replace an expired one, even after the end-user no longer is online after the access token expires
 `online_access`   | Request a `refresh_token` that can be used to obtain a new access token to replace an expired one, and that will be usable for as long as the end-user remains online.